coder/docs/setup/installation.md

 > [admin password reset](../admin/access-control/password-reset.md#resetting-the-site-admin-password)
 > process to regain access.

+## Logging

+At this time, we recommend review Coder's default [logging](../guides/admin/logging.md) settings.
+Logs are helpful for monitoring the health of your cluster and troubleshooting, and Coder offers you several options for obtaining these.

 ## Accessing Coder

 1. To access Coder's web UI, you'll need to get its IP address by running the